 The elliptical is one of the most complete home fitness machines.
-Most importantly, it reproduces natural body movements, enabling you to regain your figure with ease.
+Most importantly, it reproduces natural body movements, enabling you to feel your best.
 It’s an excellent choice for getting fit again after pregnancy!

 Training without trauma

 Pregnancy and childbirth can take their toll on a young mother’s body: muscles, joints and tendons can all undergo some rather harsh treatment.
 So to resume exercising after your baby’s birth, you need to follow some rules to make sure you’re treating your body right.

 First, you can complete a period of perineal reeducation, also known as pelvic floor rehabilitation.
 You can try re-strengthen your pelvic floor, which may have been affected during pregnancy.
 Then, during your postnatal follow-up, get the go-ahead from your health professional (gynecologist, physiotherapist or midwife) who will make sure that you’re physically ready to start working out.

 Also remember to be reasonable and listen to your body.
 If you are tired or if you have pain (joint, muscle or other), it means it’s probably too early to resume exercising.
 Don’t just set an arbitrary date.
 It’s also not a good idea to simply copy what you did after a previous pregnancy, or rely on the experience of a friend, because each pregnancy is different.
 Recovery time can vary from person to person so be patient and look after your body in this period.

 Finally, choose the right way to restart training!

 Determine what kind of activities suit your goals

 Your choice of activity is important.
 Post-childbirth, your pelvic floor is still fragile, so you need to exercise in a way that avoids any heavy impact.
 For example, you can forget about jumping rope!